Economics 002- Principles of Economics II » Fall 2022 » Test 1 Ch 1-3

 A. An increase in the demand for gasoline and shortages of gasoline

-B. An increase in the demand for gasoline and surpluses of gasoline
+B. A decrease in the demand for gasoline and surpluses of gasoline

-C. A decrease in the demand for gasoline and shortages of gasoline
+C. An increase in the demand for gasoline and surpluses of gasoline

 Question #32